Maskop/.dots-hyprsurface/README.md

 ### Schedule
 - **September - December**
   - Create a basic bar with time, desktops, volume and powermenu
-  - Make an onscreen keyboard, that will be togglable
+  - Make an onscreen keyboard, that will be toggleable
 - **December - February**
   - Setup support for pen pressure and button clicks
   - Add notification center to the bar and create notification popups